Updated on January 15, 2024

 Our family loves riding the Dolomites cycling paths and I’ve ridden on them with kids of all ages and my parents.

 I hope this guide helps get you on a Dolomites path too!

-IMPORTANT for 2023: The local train that runs between Merano and Malles has eruptedted service while they work on the track.
+IMPORTANT for 2024: The local train that runs between Merano and Malles still has interrupted service while they continue to work on the track.
 This means on weekends you must take a bus from Merano to Malles.
 On weekdays, you take a quick bus from the Merano train station to the Tel (Töll) train station, and from there you take the local train to Malles.
-Hopefully in 2024 the train will be back to normal.
+Hopefully, sometime in 2024 the train will be back to normal.

 Where Are the Dolomites Valley Cycling Paths?

 The Dolomites Valley cycling paths are all around the Dolomites.
 The Südtirol Rad (Cycling South Tyrol) network of bike routes and bicyle rental shops is excellent – it’s the company we always use.